Is There Lead in My Chocolate?

 At Cococo we take food safety and regulatory compliance very seriously.
 It is our top priority to ensure all our products are safe for consumption and of the highest possible quality.
 This includes ensuring our chocolates do not contain high levels of heavy metals, like cadmium and lead.
 Based on testing, we can assure you that our products are safe.

-Cadmium and Lead, the two heavy metals of public concern in chocolate, can occasionally be found in trace amounts due to the soil cocoa beans are grown in, and the environment that wet cocoa beans are processed in.
+Cadmium and Lead, the two heavy metals of public concern in chocolate, can be found in trace amounts due to the soil cocoa beans are grown, and the environment in which wet cocoa beans are processed.

 Cadmium and lead occur naturally in the environment.
 The general population is exposed to them from multiple sources, including smoking and various food sources.
 The European Food Safety Authority (EFSA) noted that that often it is not the food with the highest levels, but foods that are consumed in larger quantities that have the greatest impact on dietary exposure.
 For example, major contributors to cadmium intake include food categories such as grains and grain products, vegetables and vegetable products and starchy roots and tubers.
 Chocolate products were found to make a minor contribution to dietary exposure across all age groups.